 Alternative Approaches to Education: a guide for teachers and parents, by Fiona Carnie

 Reggio Children is an organisation which publishes information and organises events about the Reggio Emilia approach.
 It also has a network of useful contacts and organisations in other countries around the world.

-Progressive Education – Our supportive forum discussing progressive approaches to education (including Reggio Emila) and why they are so important for the 21st century.
+Progressive Education Group – Our supportive forum discussing progressive approaches to education (including Reggio Emila) and why they are so important for the 21st century.